SEDERS FOR YOU

 Permission granted by authors for private use.

-Hey There Elijah (to the tune of Plain White T's "Hey There Delilah")
+Hey There Elijah (tune of Plain White T's "Hey There Delilah")

 by Barry Kling (Scansion adjustments by Randi & Murray Spiegel), Passover 2008/2009